Dry Needling at K-Flow Therapy

 Dry needling at K-Flow Therapy is performed by a practitioner who is:

-fully trained in advanced dry needling
+clinically trained in advanced and superficial dry needling

-fully insured
+fully insured and professionally accredited

-up-to-date with CPD Health safety standards
+up to date with CPD Health safety standards

-clinically experienced with athletes and active individuals
+experienced working with athletes and active individuals

 Is Dry Needling Right For You?